14 May Real Estate Trends!

 In Savannah, where students, locals and professionals are being priced out of downtown, co-living presents an intriguing real estate opportunity.
 While there is a dearth of affordable housing in downtown Savannah, commercial properties abound like 414 MLK Blvd., a 9000 sq. foot, two-story building within walking distance to the city’s most popular shops, restaurants and parks.
 It’s an enviable location in one of the South’s most charming cities, with tremendous income potential.

-Formerly a paint store along this historic business corridor, the second floor space could be built out into Savannah’s finest coliving environment, with top-of-the-line appliances, excellent amenities and and plenty of natural light.
+Formerly a paint store along this historic business corridor, the second-floor space could be built out into Savannah’s finest coliving environment, with top-of-the-line appliances, excellent amenities and plenty of natural light.
 The bottom floor—already zoned for retail—could house a cafe, bodega, barbershop or exercise studio and would already have a built-in clientele living upstairs as well as capitalize on existing foot traffic.

 It’s a location poised for development, and why not a co-living venture?
 The trend shows that young professionals want to live close to the action—and they don’t mind living together to do it.